UPPMAX/NAISS_Slurm/docs/monitoring.md

 # Job monitoring and efficiency

-Discuss squeue, scancel, sinfo, sacct, ...
+This section looks at how to monitor your job(s), including to see if they are efficient.

+Many of the relevant commands have already been discussed in previous parts:

+- `squeue`: for viewing the state of the batch queue.
+More here: <a href="https://uppmax.github.io/NAISS_Slurm/slurm/#squeue" target="_blank">https://uppmax.github.io/NAISS_Slurm/slurm/#squeue</a>
+- `scancel`: to cancel a job.
+More info here: <a href="https://uppmax.github.io/NAISS_Slurm/slurm/#scancel" target="_blank">https://uppmax.github.io/NAISS_Slurm/slurm/#scancel</a>
+- `sinfo`: information about the partitions/queues.
+More info here: <a href="https://uppmax.github.io/NAISS_Slurm/slurm/#sinfo" target="_blank">https://uppmax.github.io/NAISS_Slurm/slurm/#sinfo</a>
+- `scontrol show job`: lots of information about a job.
+More info here: <a href="https://uppmax.github.io/NAISS_Slurm/slurm/#scontrol__show__job" target="_blank">https://uppmax.github.io/NAISS_Slurm/slurm/#scontrol__show__job</a>

+But there are several others that have either not been mentioned or only done so briefly, including `sacct`, `projinfo`, `sshare`` and a number of center specific commands.
+We will look more into all of them here.

 ## Why is a job ineffective?

+There are several reasons that a job might be ineffective.
+Some of those could be:

-- more threads than allocated cores
+- using more threads than the allocated number of cores
 - not using all the cores you have allocated (unless on purpose/for memory)
 - inefficient use of the file system (many small files, open/close many files)
-- running job that could run on GPU on CPU instead
+- running a job that could run on GPUs on CPUs instead

+Job monitoring is (also) about detecting signs the job is not running efficiently.
+This can be done with many different commands.

 ## Job monitoring

+Now let us look at some of the commands that are genereally available, as well as those that are specific to one or more centres.

 ### Commands valid at all centres